-After our heavenly stay at Buddha Zen hotel, Felipe and mum set up for another day of discovery.
-Below the route map route for our day:
+After a delightful stay at the Buddha Zen Hotel, Felipe and his mum eagerly embarked on another day of exploration.
+Here is the route map for our exciting day:

 “I thought the secret of life was obvious: be here now, love as if your whole life depended on it, find your life’s work, and try to get hold of a giant panda and the giant Buddha!!!!!!!!! ..”